bkp5190/LearningRust/1.Variables and Mutability/README.md

         let x = 4;

-        // The default type for integers is i32

         // Initializing an i32 type variable that is immutable with a type

         let x: i32 = 4;